 Tick Prevention for Pets

 Tick prevention can help keep your pets safe from tick-borne diseases this summer and all year long.
 You can talk to your vet about tick prevention products for dogs and cats, such as topical treatments, oral medications, tick collars and shampoos.
 Although some of these products are available over the counter, it’s best to get recommendations from your vet to ensure safety and proper use.
-You can also take steps to protect your pets from ticks, such as bathing with vinegar or lemon wash or using essential oils, such as lavender or rosemary.
+You can also take steps to protect your pets from ticks with natural alternatives, such as bathing with vinegar or lemon wash or using essential oils, such as lavender or rosemary.
 However, always talk to your vet before using any home or natural remedies to make sure they’re safe for dogs and cats.
 Keeping your lawn mowed, trimming trees and bushes and removing weeds can also discourage ticks from infesting your yard and putting your pets at risk of disease.

 Comments (0)